cleberfc23/cleberfc23/README.md

 and AI systems development.
 Two years of graduate-level ML research at Kyoto University of Advanced Science (healthcare AI, time series forecasting, LSTM architectures) in Japan.
-Four years of production Android engineering at a French assistive technology company, deploying systems used by 3,000+ users across France, Belgium, and Switzerland.
+Four years of production Android engineering at a French assistive technology company, deploying systems used by 3,000+ users across Europe.

 Olá! 🇧🇷 · Cześć! 🇵🇱 · こんにちは! 🇯🇵 · ¡Hola! 🇪🇸